Chaste/Old-Chaste-svn-mirror/README_INSTALLATION.txt

 Go to a terminal and try typing
 $HOME
-if it doesn't return a directory then you need to define the variable e.g.
+if it doesn't return a directory, or you want to change it (only for this session) then you need to define the variable e.g.
 HOME=~/chaste-libs

 The following packages and libraries are all compulsory for chaste to run